NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 Optional emissions outputs include annual total, by fuel, and by end use, for each emissions scenario requested.
 See the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page (i.e., ``emissions`` section) for more information on how to request emissions outputs by scenario.

-See the OpenStudio-HPXML Workflow Outputs section on `Annual Emissions <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#annual-emissions>`_ for more information about annual emissions.
+See the OpenStudio-HPXML Workflow Outputs sections on `Annual Emissions <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#annual-emissions>`_ and `Timeseries Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#timeseries-outputs>`_ for more information about emissions.

 For the example below, the "LRMER_MidCase_15" emissions scenario was requested.
 See the list of available emissions scenario choices at https://github.com/NREL/resstock/tree/develop/resources/data/cambium.